 Best Times to Visit

 Namibia is considered a year-round destination, despite its sometimes baking-hot summer temperatures.
 Winter and spring (May to October) are the best times for game viewing in Namibia.
-The roads are dry and the wildlife easy to spot in the sparse vegetation as they gather around dwindling water sources.
+The roads are dry and the wildlife easy to spot in the sparse vegetation as animals gather around dwindling water sources.

 The wet season is not ideal for self-driving in Namibia, due to the unpredictability of gravel road conditions after rains.